donatelloraphael/rock-paper-scissors/README.md

-# A gameof Rock, Paper, Scissors
+# A game of Rock, Paper, Scissors

 For The Odin Project.